 The Company does not actively invest surplus shareholder funds.
 Funds are held in cash or cash equivalents i.e. liquidity funds.
 These cash and cash equivalents generate interest income which is recognised in the profit and loss account as earned and reported in the Statement of Comprehensive Income.
-Performance information on underlying funds is presented to the Board on a quarterly basis.
+Certain performance information in relation to the underlying funds is presented to the Board on a quarterly basis.